 It depends.
 Where are you thinking of going?

 Mmm, not today.
-But I’m game for grabbing a bite together later this week.
+But I’d be up for grabbing a bite together later this week!

-12. Would you be up for a (movie) some time?
+14. Would you be up for a movie sometime?

 It depends on what day, but yes.

-I’m not really interested in seeing a movie, but thank you.
+I’m not really interested in seeing a movie, but thanks for asking.